marcchehab/logikunsererzeit.ch/content_en/Venezuela/elections2024.md

 *Note that rows are the first digit, the second digit the column.*

 ## 1: Thirteen places for Maduro

 The first row is full of parties - big and small - that support [[Nicolás Maduro]] as a candidate.

-## 2. Not even one for the real opposition
+## 2. Not even one for the real opposition candidate

 E25: The **coalition of democratic opposition parties is the MUD** (Mesa de la Unidad Democrática, now also called the "platform").
 In primaries they selected [[María Corina Machado]] as their candidate, who received over 90% of the vote.
 However, the regime banned her from holding public office for 15 years during the primary election campaign and now banned her from registering for the presidential election, too.

 Machado picked a replacement candidate (Corina Yoris), who was also unable to register.
 After several attempts, the MUD was only able to put a little known politician on the ballot paper: the diplomat [[Edmundo González]].
 He is now the opposition's unity candidate, representing the entire opposition.